Anthrocon/www/content/news/2025-04-28 Anthrocon 2025 - Pre-convention Reminders/index.md

 ---

 We’re just one week away from the start of our deep sea adventure!
 As friends and family from across the globe descend into Pittsburgh, we want you to be prepared with information for an epic weekend ahead!

-Registration
+### Registration

-**IMPORTANT NOTE:** On Thursday July 3, Registration will be available for pre-registration pick-up only.
+**IMPORTANT NOTE:** On Thursday July 3, Registration will be available for **pre-registration pick-up only**.
 On-site registrations for limited weekend and day passes will be available starting on Friday, July 4 while supplies last.

 Registration will start Thursday, July 3 at 12pm.
 We have been making several major improvements to our planned queue and pick-up system which we hope will speed up picking up badges significantly.
 [Check out our online schedule](https://anthrocon.sched.com) for Registration opening hours on each day.